leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 With software automation, you can also collect reports, manage drivers and vehicles, generate delivery notifications, and keep track of [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/).

-It simplifies the process and helps disptachers get better and faster at what they do.
+It simplifies the process and helps dispatchers get better and faster at what they do.

 ## How to Streamline Fleet Dispatch?